 A monthly recurring maintenance fee is charged to each residential and commercial unit in the Taxing Districts for services provided in connection with the construction, operation, and maintenance of public facilities within the District, including but not limited to the operation and maintenance of park and recreational facilities, landscaping, and common areas.
 The maintenance fee may be adjusted from time to time.
-In 2020, the fees were \$26.50 for residential units without underdrains and \$27.50 for residential units with underdrains.
+In 2021, the fees were \$26.50 for residential units without underdrains and \$27.50 for residential units with underdrains.
 The maintenance fees are to be billed, collected, and retained by the Management District.
-During 2020, there were no occupied residential units within the District.
-Therefore, no maintenance fee revenue has been reported.
+The District and Management District are in the process of collecting Maintenance Fees, but had not yet billed or collected any Maintenance Fees as of December 31, 2021.

 The Districts are also authorized to charge a one-time maintenance fee payable upon the transfer of a residential or commercial unit by an End User at a rate established by the Districts from time to time.
-As of December 31, 2020, no rate for the one-time maintenance fees had been established.
+As of December 31, 2021, no rate for the one-time maintenance fees had been established.